AVAILABLE FOR PURCHASE:

 since ancient times.
 The name is derived from zafaran, the Arabian word for yellow.
 It is famous as an ingredient in

 paella, bouillabaisse and risotto.
-It is a perennial bulb to 40 cm high; winter dormant; frost hardy.
+It is a perennial bulb to 40 cm high and summer dormant.
+It requires a cold winter

 Requires full sun, will not grow in shade.